Searching for heavy millicharged particles from the atmosphere: Millicharged particle production

 The differential flux of MCPs from proton bremsstrahlung is then given by~\cite{Gninenko:2018ter,Du:2022hms}

 where the second line corresponds to the decay rate of the virtual photon to a pair of MCPs, and the third line involves the differential cross section for proton bremsstrahlung with appropriate kinematical factors.
+The production rate is proportional to $d\sigma_{pN}^{\rm PB}/dE_k\propto \epsilon^2e^4$ (with one of the factors of $e^2$ inside $d\sigma^{\rm PB}_{pN}/dE_k$ in Eq.~\eqref{eq:PBMCPflux}), as is expected from bremsstrahlung.
 In more detail, the energy distribution of MCPs is described by a two-body decay boosted to the lab frame, where

 and the boost $\gamma=(1-\beta^2)^{-1/2}=E_k/\sqrt{k^2}$, with $E'_\chi$ and $|\pmb{p}'_\chi|$ the energy and momentum of MCPs in the rest frame of the virtual photon.
 We apply cuts to the virtual photon's four-momentum $k$ when computing the differential cross section $d\sigma^{\rm PB}_{pN}/dE_k$ such that only MCPs produced from the regime in which the FWW approximation is valid are included.
 Analogously to the rate of production of MCPs from meson decay, (given that $s'\simeq s$ and $\sigma_{pN}(s)$ has only a weak dependence on $s$) the proton-nitrogen cross section $\sigma_{p_N}$ cancels when Eq.~\eqref{eq:dsigmaPB} is substituted into Eq.~\eqref{eq:PBMCPflux}.